MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/compliance-policy-management.md

 - MOE150
 - MET150
 recommendations: false
-description: "Implement Microsoft compliance capabilities to protect, govern, and search frMicrosoft information governance, information protection, eDiscovery, and auditing capabilities to govern your data for compliance or regulatory requirements."
+description: "Learn about information governance, information protection, eDiscovery, and auditing capabilities in SharePoint in Microsoft 365."
 ---

 # Learn about compliance for SharePoint